containerish/blog/src/lib/posts/troubles-with-distributed-systems.md

 I know, this blog talked about things going wrong in every possible way but hey don't they say its always better to prepare for the worst and hope for the best?
 And lastly an amazing quote by Douglas Adams -

-> “The major difference between a thing that might go wrong and a thing that cannot possibly go wrong is that when a thing that cannot possibly go wrong goes wrong it usually turns out to be impossible to get at or repair.”
+> The major difference between a thing that might go wrong and a thing that cannot possibly go wrong is that when a thing that cannot possibly go wrong goes wrong it usually turns out to be impossible to get at or repair.